atweiden/finn/doc/Syntax.md

 ## Sectional Inlines

-*Sectional Inlines* begin with a Section Sign (`§`).
-The Section Sign must appear at the start of a line, although it may be offset by leading whitespace.
-If it is offset by whitespace, the content being embedded will be indented by an equal amount of leading soft or hard tabs.
+*Sectional Inlines* begin with a Section Sign (`§`) or Paragraph Sign (`¶`).
+The Sign must appear at the start of a line, although it may be offset by leading whitespace.
+If it is offset by whitespace, any content to be embedded will be indented by an equal amount of leading whitespace.

-The Section Sign must be followed by exactly one horizontal whitespace.
+The Sign must be followed by exactly one horizontal whitespace.
 Sectional Inlines come in two flavors:

 1. Intra-file
 2. Inter-file

-Depending on the flavor of Sectional Inline, the horizontal whitespace following the Section sign must be followed by either a quoted Sectional Block Name, a quoted Sectional Block Name plus a file path, or just a file path.
+Depending on the flavor of Sectional Inline, the horizontal whitespace following the Sign must be followed by either a quoted Sectional Block Name, a quoted Sectional Block Name plus a file path, or just a file path.
 An *Inline Reference* can take the place of the file path.

 ### Intra-file Sectional Inlines

 Intra-file Sectional Inlines come in only one flavor: *By Sectional Block Name*.

-This type of Sectional Inline can only appear within a Sectional Block.
+This type of Sectional Inline can appear inside and outside of Sectional Blocks.
+However, if it appears outside of a Sectional Block, it must:

+- appear at the very top of the Finn source document, or
+- appear following a blank line, horizontal rule or comment block, or
+- appear as part of a consecutive series of Sectional Inlines separated by newline

 #### Intra-file By Sectional Block Name